LukSantana/LukSantana/README.md

 # 💫 About Me:
+📖 I am currently studying a degree in systems analysis and development at FIAP<br>
-👨‍💻 I'm currently working on RPAs<br>🌱 I'm currently learning Typescript, OOP and Power Automate
+👨‍💻 I'm currently working on RPAs<br>
+🌱 I'm currently learning Typescript, OOP and Power Automate

 ## 🌐 Socials: